thehowl/claws/README.md

 ## Configuration

 Claws stores its configuration file in `~/.config/claws.json`.
 You are welcome to hack it and change values to how you see fit.
-Here's a list of the values: obvious settings are ignored.
+Here's a list of the values.
+Note that the path to the file is the same also on Windows.

+* **Info:** this field is used to redirect readers to this documentation file.
+* **JSONFormatting:** either true or false, depending on whether JSON formatting is enabled.
 * **Timestamp:** a timestamp with which all messages to the console should be prefixed.
 The defaults can be toggled using the `t` key in esc mode, although you can also use your own prefix, following [Go's system of formatting dates](https://golang.org/pkg/time/#Time.Format).
 The default values are an empty string `""` or `"2006-01-02 15:04:05 "`.
 * **LastWebsocketURL:** URL of the last websocket you connected to.
 Used when connecting using the `c` key without specifying an URL.
 * **LastActions:** 50 most recent messages you sent to the console, used for seeking through history using up and down.